Our Board of Directors

-Kristy is the mother of two preemies, a daughter at 35 weeks and a son at 30 weeks.
-She has been actively involved in supporting NICU families at Mercy Children’s Hospital in St. Louis, MO, and advocating for NICU families nationally since 2001.
-Kristy has also been with the National Perinatal Association (NPA) since 2009 and currently holds the position as their Senior Director of Operations.
+Kristy is the mother of two preemies, a daughter at 35 weeks, and a son at 30 weeks.
+She has been actively involved in supporting NICU families and advocating for NICU families nationally since 2001.
+Kristy has been with the National Perinatal Association (NPA) since 2009 and currently holds the position as Executive Director.

 Gigi Khonyongwa-Fernandez – Vice President

 Gigi is the mother of 4 angel babies and a surviving twin son born at 24 weeks who is now legally blind.
 She’s an ICF Accredited Professional Performance Coach and Founder of Families Blossoming LLC, a company passionate about providing transformative Professional Coaching and Emotional Wellness services to parents, professionals, and organizations.
 She serves on the Board of the Preemie Parent Alliance (PPA) and the Parent Advisory Board of the European Foundation for the Care of Newborn Infants (EFCNI).
 Gigi currently resides in London, England.

 Lisa Grubbs is the Founder and President of NICU Helping Hands, a non-profit organization, that develops hospital- and community-based projects to provide education and support for families with babies in the NICU, during their transition from hospital to home, and in the event of an infant loss.
 Driven by the belief that no family should face the birth of a critically ill infant alone, Lisa continues to develop programs both locally and nationally to support NICU families.

 Summit Program Planning Committee, Co-Chair